anomdule/anomdule.github.io/_pages/predoc-journey.md

 ## Research Experience Before the Ph.D.

 After completing my M.S. in Applied Economics at the University of Maryland, I worked as a **Research Assistant** at the **Center for Global Sustainability** for over three years.
-Although my position was not formally labelled a pre-doctoral fellowship, it functioned much like one: I worked closely with faculty on research projects, developed independent research skills, and gained extensive experience in empirical economic research.

-My work focused on **energy, equity, transportation, and climate policy**, where I developed skills in **econometrics, causal inference, geospatial analysis, literature review, scientific writing, and research communication**.
+Although not formally labelled a pre-doc, it functioned much like one: I worked closely with three faculties, Dr. Jiehong Lou, Dr. Mengye Zhu, and Jenna Behrendt, on research projects, developed independent research skills, and gained extensive experience in applied economics and public policy.
+My work focused on energy, equity, and climate policy, where I developed and sharpened my skillset and knowledge in econometrics, geospatial analysis, literature review, scientific writing, and research communication.

-Alongside this, I worked for one year as a **Research Analyst Consultant** to a **Senior Economist at the World Bank**, contributing to research on agriculture in **Sub-Saharan Africa**.
+Alongside this, I worked for one year as a **Research Analyst Consultant** to a **Senior Economist at the World Bank**, contributing to research on agriculture in Sub-Saharan Africa.
 This experience further strengthened my empirical research, quantitative analysis, critical thinking, and policy evaluation skills.

-During these years, I collaborated on several research projects, including a **second-authored journal article with Jiehong Lou**, which was **under revise-and-resubmit at _Environmental Research & Social Science_ during my Ph.D. application cycle**.
+During these years, I collaborated on several research projects, including a **second-authored journal article with Dr. Lou**, which was under revise-and-resubmit at _Energy Research & Social Science_ during my Ph.D. application cycle.

 ---

-## Building My Application Beyond Research
+## My Application Beyond Research

 ### Academic Preparation

 **B.Tech.
 Chemical Engineering**
 *Dr. Babasaheb Ambedkar Technological University*

-**Relevant Coursework:** Calculus, Linear Algebra, Differential Equations.
+**Relevant Coursework:** Calculus, Linear Algebra, Differential Equations, Other Engineering Courses.

-*I did not have formal coursework in Real Analysis.
-Contrary to popular belief, that wasn't the end of the world for me. 😄*
+*I did not have formal coursework in Real Analysis.*

 ---